-City: Always a major consideration, price can be the make or break factor.
+City: Always a major consideration, the price can be the make or break factor.
 City locations are traditionally more expensive, but, as with anything, it depends on what you want.
 Getting wed at the Hilton with a wedding party of 500 is always going to be expensive.
 But with fewer guests and more flexibility in your choices, there’s no reason you can’t get married on a budget, even in the biggest of cities.

 Countryside: For countryside weddings, the choice is endless.
-With an unlimited budget you can hire out a whole castle for the weekend, or on a shoestring you can rent a local barn.
-Price is totally under your control, and will all depend how many people and how much you have to play with.
+With an unlimited budget you can hire out a whole castle for the weekend, or on a shoestring, you can rent a local barn.
+Price is totally under your control, and will all depend on how many people and how much you have to play with.

 Thank you to Liz Ballinger at The Bishopstrow, for her insight into country and city weddings.